italia/eudi-wallet-it-docs/docs/en/defined-terms.rst

      - A unique identifier created by the operating system for the Cryptographic Hardware Keys, utilized to gain access to the private key stored in the hardware.
      -
    * - Key Attestation
      - An attestation from the device's OEM that enhances your confidence in the keys used in your Wallet Instance being securely stored within the device's hardware-backed keystore.
+Its content is therefore defined by the operating system manufacturer.
+For Android we are referring to the term Key Attestation as the Strongbox `Key Attestation`_ feature.
+For iOS instead we refer to the `Device Check`_ service and in particular to the `attestKey`_ feature.
      -
    * - Qualified Electronic Attestation of Attributes (QEAA)
      - A digitally verifiable attestation in electronic form, issued by a QTSP, that substantiates a person's possession of attributes.